Emmy van Deurzen

-Biography
+Early life and education

-Van Deurzen was born and raised in The Hague, in The Netherlands.
-Her parents were Arie van Deurzen and Anna Hensel.
-Her father was the Director of the Antiques Auction House of the Notaries of The Hague.
-She has an older sister Ingrid who was a physiotherapist.
+Van Deurzen was born on 13 December 1951 in The Hague, Netherlands, Her parents were Arie van Deurzen and Anna Hensel.
+Her father was an antiques expert and auctioneer who was appointed director of the Antiques Auction House of the Notaries of The Hague when she was an adolescent.
+She has an older sister Ingrid who became a physiotherapist.
 They were both raised in The Hague, and lived in a small flat near the North Sea, at the south-west of the city of The Hague.

-Van Deurzen completed her classical education at the Dalton Lyceum in The Hague, between 1964 and 1970, completing her Gymnasium Alpha, with final exams in greek, latin, dutch, english, french, german, history and algebra.
+Van Deurzen completed her classical education at the Dalton Lyceum in The Hague, between 1964 and 1970, completing her Gymnasium Alpha, with final exams in Greek, Latin, Dutch, English, French, German, history and algebra.
 She was an active member of the school community and published poetry in the school newsletter, took small parts in school plays and sang soprano in the choir, as well as performing songs of her own composition at various school events, with her guitar.

-She moved to France to study French and earned a Diplôme Supérieur d'Etudes Françaises, at the University of Montpellier, France.
+Van Deurzen moved to France to study French and earned a Diplôme Supérieur d'Etudes Françaises, at the University of Montpellier, France.
 She then went on to study for a licence and a maîtrise in philosophy at the University of Montpellier, where her masters dissertation was supervised by phenomenologist Michel Henry.
 She wrote her thesis on phenomenology and psychiatry in relation to solitude and solipsism for her philosophy dissertation.

-After this she completed a second licence, this time in psychology, followed by a master’s degree in clinical psychology at the University of Bordeaux, where she was invited to work as an assistant and tutor in the psychophysiology lab.
+After this, she completed a second licence, this time in psychology, followed by a master's degree in clinical psychology at the University of Bordeaux, where she was invited to work as an assistant and tutor in the psychophysiology lab.
 She did clinical research for her final dissertation with young women who had attempted suicide for her clinical psychology thesis.

-Van Deurzen did her PhD on Heidegger's concepts of authenticity and inauthenticity and their relevance to psychotherapy, at City University, London under supervision with Alfons Grieder, from 1990-2000.
+Van Deurzen did her PhD on Heidegger's concepts of authenticity and inauthenticity and their relevance to psychotherapy, at City University, London under supervision with Alfons Grieder, from 1990 to 2000.
 This was on the theme of self-deception and it led to numerous publications.